rstraub/rstraub.github.io/_posts/2021-07-16-interfaces-defining-roles.md

 Sounds a bit fuzzy right?
 Let's revisit our coffeemaker example.
 Previously we extracted one interface, `CoffeeMaker`, defining all public behaviour.
-If we adapt this to Role Interfaces we end up with fig 2:
+If we adapt this to Role Interfaces we end up with figure 2:

 ![role interfaces]({{ site.baseurl }}/assets/images/14-role-interfaces.svg)
-*fig 2.
+*figure 2.
 Role Interfaces for the coffeemaker model*

 You end up with more interfaces this way, but why bother?
 Time to see what advantages this approach can bring.